MultiView Diffusion Maps: Introduction

 \section{Introduction}

-High dimension big data exist in various fields and it is difficult to analyze them as is.
+high-dimensional big data are becoming ubiquitous in a growing variety of fields, and pose new challenges in their analysis.
 Extracted features are useful in analyzing these datasets.
-Some prior knowledge or modeling is required in order to identify the essential features.
-On the other hand, dimensionality reduction methods are purely unsupervised aiming to find a low dimensional representation that is based on the {\textit{intrinsic geometry}} of the analyzed dataset that includes the connectivities among multidimensional data points within the dataset.
-A ``good'' dimensionality reduction methodology reduces the complexity of a data processing while preserving the coherency of the original data such that clustering, classification, manifold learning and many other data analysis tasks can be applied effectively in the reduced space.
-Many methods such as Principal Component Analysis (PCA) \cite{PCA}, Multidimensional Scaling (MDS) \cite{MDS}, Local Linear Embedding \cite{LLE}, Laplacian Eigenmaps \cite{GL}, Diffusion Maps (DM) \cite{Lafon} and more have been proposed to achieve dimensionality reduction that preserve its data coherency.
-Exploiting the low dimensional representation yields various applications such as face recognition that is based on Laplacian Eigenmaps \cite{Luo}, Non-linear independent component analysis with DM \cite{Singer2}, Musical Key extraction using DM \cite{lindenbaum2015musical}, and many more.
-The DM framework extends and enhances ideas from other methods by utilizing a stochastic Markov matrix that is based on local affinities between multidimensional data points to identify a lower dimension representation for the data.
-All the mentioned methods do not consider the possibility of having more than one view to represent the same process.
-An additional view can provide meaningful insight regarding the dynamical process that has generated and governed the data.
+However, some prior knowledge or modeling is required in order to identify the essential features.
+Unsupervised dimensionality reduction methods, on the other hand, aim to find low-dimensional representations based on the {\textit{intrinsic geometry}} of the analyzed data.
+A ``good'' dimensionality reduction methodology reduces the complexity of the data, while preserving its coherency, thereby facilitating data analysis tasks (such as clustering, classification, manifold learning and more) in the reduced space.
+Many methods such as Principal Component Analysis (PCA) \cite{PCA}, Multidimensional Scaling (MDS) \cite{MDS}, Local Linear Embedding \cite{LLE}, Laplacian Eigenmaps (LE) \cite{GL}, Diffusion Maps (DM) \cite{Lafon}, p-Laplacian Regularization \cite{p-laplacian}, T-distributed Stochastic Neighbor Embedding (t-SNE) \cite{tsne}, Uniform manifold approximation \cite{umap} and more have been proposed to achieve robust dimensionality reduction. low-dimensional representations have been shown to be useful in various applications such as face recognition based on LE \cite{he2005face}, Non-linear independent component analysis using DM \cite{Singer2}, Musical Key extraction employing DM \cite{lindenbaum2015musical}, and many more.

-In this paper, we consider learning from data that is analyzed by multiple views.
-The goal is to effectively utilize multiple views such as non-linear embedding, multi-view manifold learning, spectral clustering, anomaly detection and non-linear system identification to achieve better analysis of high dimension big data.
-Most dimensionality reduction methods suggest to concatenate the datasets into a single vector space.
-However, this methodology is sensitive to scalings of each data component.
-It does not utilize for example the fact that noise in both datasets could be uncorrelated.
-It assumes that both datasets lie in one high dimensional space which is not always true.